-As far as California Missions go, Mission San Fernando Rey de España is a really great one to visit.
-It was the 17th mission founded of the 21 Spanish missions, and it has a lot more to see than many of its counterparts.
-I visited this on day 2 of my California missions trip which you can read about here, and you can get all the information on this particular mission by reading on in this post.
+As far as California Missions go, Mission San Fernando Rey de España is a great one to visit.
+It was the 17th mission founded of the 21 Spanish Caliornia Missions, and it has a lot more to see than many of its counterparts.
+I visited here on day two of my California missions trip, which you can read about here.
+You can get all the information on this particular mission by reading on in this post.

 - Location: 15151 San Fernando Mission Blvd, Mission Hills, CA 91345

 This mission is located less than five minutes off the 5 Freeway’s San Fernando Mission Blvd exit.
-There is a parking lot with lots of parking right next to the mission
+There is a parking area with lots of parking right next to the mission.

 When you arrive, you will walk into the gift shop and pay your fee to access the mission.
-The gift shop is much like the other missions with lots of trinkets and mission related items.
-You will be given a map that recommends a route you should use to visit the mission.
-I found the route to be great as it took you in a logical order across the mission and provided background on what you were seeing.
+The gift shop is much like the other missions with lots of trinkets and mission-related items.
+You will be given a map that recommends a route you should take to visit the mission.
+I found the route to be great as it took you in logical order through the mission and provided background on what you were seeing.
 Here are some of the main things you will see.

-As I was wandering around, I kept seeing beautiful pieces in many of the main rooms and the museum is one of the main reason I recommend visiting this mission.
+As I was wandering around, I kept seeing beautiful pieces in many of the main rooms, and the museum is one of the main reasons I recommend visiting this mission.

 This house belonged to the foreman of the mission ranch.
 It has been recreated to look like how it would have at the time, and it is really well done.

-This building is where many of the aforementioned art is housed.
-There are many rooms full of all sorts of unique pieces, and it is a lot of fun to walk around in.
+This building is where much of the art mentioned above is housed.
+There are many rooms full of all sorts of unique pieces, and it is a lot of fun to walk through.

 This area also houses replicas of many of the different living quarters that were at the mission.

-The Madonna Room is part of the Convent Building as well, and it is one of the main attractions at the museum.
-The room itself is full of several hundred plaques, paintings, and depictions of the Blessed Mother.
+The Madonna Room is part of the Convent Building as well and is one of the main attractions at the museum.
+The room is full of several hundred plaques, paintings, and depictions of the Blessed Mother.
 It is unique to see.

 Statue of Fray Fermin Francisco De Lasuen

-This mission was founded by Father Lasuen and so there is a statue in the garden dedicated to him.
+Father Lasuen founded this mission and so there is a statue in the garden dedicated to him.
 He was the president of California missions for over 18 years.

-This church has been recreated to look exactly like it originally did.
-It has a large ornate altarpiece that is beautiful, and the chapel itself is very long and could hold a lot of people.
+This church has been recreated to look exactly like it initially did.
+It has a large ornate altarpiece that is beautiful, and the chapel is very long and could hold a lot of people.

 Bob Hope’s Grave